gvwilson/thirdbit/src/fiction/iffy/index.md

 The governor chuckled.
 "You really are quite extraordinary, you know.
-If circumstances were different I would probably offer you a job."
+If circumstances were different I would probably offer you a job.
-He chuckled.
-"Though if I did,
+Though if I did,
 I suspect that I would be working for *you* in rather short order."

 When Iffy didn't answer,